owncloud/ocis/docs/architecture/efficient-stat-polling.md

 For a single machine using a local posix storage the linux kernel already caches the inodes that contain the metadata that is necessary to calculate the ETag (even extended attributes are supported).
 With 4k inodes 256 nodes take 1Mb of RAM, 1k inodes take 4Mb and 1M inodes take 4Gb to completely cache the file metadata.
 For distributed filesystems a dedicated cache might make sense to prevent hammering it with stat like requests to calculate ETags.

-### Bandwith considerations
+### Bandwidth considerations

-The bandwith for a single machine might be another bottleneck.
+The bandwidth for a single machine might be another bottleneck.
 Consider a propfind request with roughly 500 bytes and a response with roughly 800 bytes in size:
 - At 100Mbit (~10Mb/s) you can receive 20 000 PROPFIND requests
 - At 1000Mbit (~100Mb/s) you can receive 200 000 PROPFIND requests
 - At 10Gbit (~1Gb/s) you can receive 2 000 000 PROPFIND requests